-Today is going to be much like yesterday, tomorrow and Friday, uneventful.
-But, the fact is we're retired, so hanging around and just enjoying these beautiful days and low 80's temps is just our luck.
-Just got back from taking a few "current" pictures of the park, our site in particular.
+11th.
+Wednesday-Today is going to be much like yesterday, tomorrow and Friday, uneventful.
+But the fact is we're retired, so hanging around and just enjoying these beautiful days and low 80's temps is just our luck.
+We just got back from taking a few "current" pictures of the park, our site in particular.
 This is our site.
 We made very good use of our fire ring.

 As you can tell from the dust on the car, this is a very dusty campground.
 This campground is worse than Alaska.
 Next time we come through here it'll be for no more than a 2-day stay.
-Even better there's a very big.